When it comes to investing in the Philippine stock market this 2019, which is better: Stock Market or Mutual Fund?

 Mutual funds generally perform pretty well in the long run.

-You can also check here a comparison of historical performance of various mutual funds in the Philippines.
+You can also check here a comparison of the historical performance of various mutual funds in the Philippines.
 (Note that a fund’s past performance does not guarantee its future’s performance).

 You can have both stocks and mutual fund